the-turing-way/the-turing-way/chapters/reproducible_environments.md

 **Step 3:** The researcher uploads her code to some publicly available repository, such as GitHub, where it can be accessed by others.
 She includes a file describing the computational environment required to run the project.

-**Step 4:** Using [mybinder.org](mybinder.org) she generates a link.
+**Step 4:** Using [mybinder.org](https://mybinder.org) she generates a link.
 By clicking on this link anyone can access a "Binderized" version of her project.
 This means they will be taken to a copy of her project in their web browser that they can interact with.
-(By default this will not impact the researchers own copy, though this setting to be changed if the research wants others such as collaborators to be able to work on/modify the project via the Binder).
+(By default this will not impact the researcher's own copy, though this setting to be changed if the research has access to a private [BinderHub](#Disambiguation) and wants others such as collaborators to be able to work on/modify the project via the Binder).
 This copy of the project they interact with will behave as if it is hosted in the environment the researcher specified in step 3, regardless of the computational environment of the person is accessing it from.

 ![binder_comic](../figures/binder_comic.png)

 Figure credit: [Juliette Taka, Logilab and the OpenDreamKit project](https://opendreamkit.org/2017/11/02/use-case-publishing-reproducible-notebooks/)

-To get an idea of what this looks like here's a binder of a simple example project looks like.
+To get an idea of what this looks like here's what a binder of a simple example project looks like.
 Files are listed and can be clicked on and modified by the person accessing the binder.

 ![binder_home](../figures/binder_home.png)